Kernix13/javascript-cheat-sheet/README.md

   - **Additional syntax**: `setSeconds(secondsValue, msValue)`
 - `setTime(timeValue)`: Set the time (milliseconds since January 1, 1970), sets the Date object to the time represented by a number of milliseconds since January 1, 1970
 - `setUTCDate(dayValue)`: Sets the day of the month for a specified date according to universal time (also available for day, month, full year, hours, minutes etc.)

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+## Loop Notes

+- *While loops*: runs while a specified condition is true and stops once that condition is no longer true.
+  - Be careful!
+It is very easy to create an infinite loop and have your computer lock up.
+- *For loops*: The most common type of JavaScript loop, it runs **`for`** a specific number of times; are declared with three optional expressions separated by semicolons; it’s also common for a loop to iterate thru an array
+  - `(a; b; c)`: stands for ( initialization; condition; final-expression ), or are declared with three optional expressions separated by semicolons
+  - The initialization statement is executed one time only before the loop starts.
+It is typically used to define and setup your loop variable
+  - The condition statement is evaluated at the beginning of every loop iteration and will continue as long as it evaluates to true.
+When the condition is false at the start of the iteration, the loop will stop executing.
+This means if the condition starts as false, your loop will never execute
+  - The final expression is executed at the end of each loop iteration, prior to the next condition check and is usually used to increment or decrement your loop counter
+- *Nested for loops*: If you have a multi-dimensional array, you can use the same logic as the prior waypoint to loop through both the array and any sub-arrays
+- *Do...while loops*: it will first do one pass of the code inside the loop no matter what, and then continue to run the loop while the specified condition evaluates to true - a do...while loop ensures that the code inside the loop will run at least once
+- ***Recursion***:

+<div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+## Miscellaneous

+- When JS variables are declared, they have an initial value of `undefined`.
+If you do a mathematical operation on an `undefined` variable your result will be `NaN`
+- Remainder operator `%` - gives the remainder of the division of two numbers
+- Escaping: use a backslash (`\`) in front of the quote in a string: `\'` or `\"`
+- Bracket notation to find the Nth-to-last character: `string.length - n`, where `n` is a # from end
+- falsy = [false, 0, "", NaN, undefined, null] | Filter falsy values out of an array.
+- Variables which are declared without the let or const keywords are automatically created in the global scope
+- Another use of bracket notation on objects is to access a property which is stored as the value of a variable
+- You should always name variables you don't want to reassign using the const keyword
+- use the spread operator to evaluate arrays, `Math.max(...arr);`
+- use destructuring assignment to extract values from objects
+- use destructuring assignment w\ the rest parameter to reassign array elements
+- Objects do not maintain an ordering to stored keys like arrays do; thus a key's position on an object, or the relative order in which it appears, is irrelevant when referencing or accessing that key
+- An algorithm is a series of step-by-step instructions that describe how to do something
+- To write an effective algorithm, it helps to break a problem down into smaller parts and think carefully about how to solve each part with code
+- Constructors define properties and behaviors instead of returning a value as other functions might -The Fx passed to map() will run as many times as the # of items in the array it is called on

+<div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>